actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

 would be a great fit and and so we undertook a review of C++ frameworks.
 CAF came out as a clear winner and we have been using it ever since.
-The active development of the library was a major factor for us, as well as its flexibility and level of compile-time safety. __CAF Team__: How would you summarize your experience with CAF so far?
+The active development of the library was a major factor for us, as well as its flexibility and level of compile-time safety.

+__CAF Team__: How would you summarize your experience with CAF so far?
 What was the first version you've used?
 Were there any unexpected obstacles in adopting CAF or aha moments?

 __Lumicks Team__: CAF has been working very well for us.
 We started on version 0.15.5, in the Fall of 2017.
-We had some small issues in the beginning, mostly related to the lack of official shared library build in Windows, but otherwise have been closely tracking the official releases.
-We haven't had any major unexpected obstacles, so far, but finding the Qt mix-in was a pleasant surprise, it made integrating with our UI components much easier!
+We had some small issues in the beginning, mostly related to the lack of official shared library support on Windows, but otherwise have been closely tracking the official releases.
+We haven't had any major unexpected obstacles, so far, but finding the Qt mix-in was a pleasant surprise.
+It made integrating with our UI components much easier!

 __CAF Team__: You develop all of your software in house with an international team of software engineers.
 How do you introduce new team members to CAF and